srcole/srcole.github.io/_posts/2024-12-03-mandarin-animals.markdown

 is_data: "no"
 comments: true
 title:  "Learning animals in Mandarin Chinese"
-excerpt: "My favorite topic in learning Mandarin is animal names because I'm amused by the compound words."
+excerpt: "My favorite topic in learning Mandarin is animal names because I'm amused by the compound words.
+I also tried translating some country names."
 date:   2024-12-03 00:00:00
 mathjax: true
 ---